nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [k8s-image-swapper 🌟](https://github.com/estahn/k8s-image-swapper) Mirror images into your own registry and swap image references automatically. [estahn.github.io/k8s-image-swapper](https://estahn.github.io/k8s-image-swapper/)
 * [RBACSync 🌟](https://github.com/cruise-automation/rbacsync) Automatically sync groups into Kubernetes RBAC.
 RBACSync provides a Kubernetes controller to synchronize RoleBindings and ClusterRoleBindings, used in Kubernetes RBAC, from group membership sources using consolidated configuration objects.
 * [Saffire](https://github.com/FairwindsOps/saffire) a controller to override image sources in the event that an image cannot be pulled.
 The intent of saffire is to provide operators with a method of automatically switching image repositories when imagePullErrors occur.
-* [vcluster 🌟](https://github.com/loft-sh/vcluster)  Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
-It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.
 * [Cluster API Provider for Managed Bare Metal Hardware](https://github.com/metal3-io/cluster-api-provider-metal3) This repository contains a Machine actuator implementation for the Kubernetes Cluster API for managing bare metal hardware - [metal3.io: Bare metal host provisioning for kubernetes](http://metal3.io/)
 * [enterprisersproject.com: Kubernetes: 6 open source tools to put your cluster to the test](https://enterprisersproject.com/article/2021/5/kubernetes-6-open-source-tools-to-test-clusters) The Kubernetes ecosystem includes an ever-growing number of tools and services you can plug in: Let’s look at six useful tools for putting your Kubernetes cluster and applications to the test.
 * [kubectl-node-restart 🌟](https://github.com/MnrGreg/kubectl-node-restart) Krew plugin to restart Kubernetes Nodes sequentially and gracefully